josephinedesplanques/CART315-repo/Process/Journal.md

 After I finished redoing the GameOver screen, a new problem emerged….I was unable to hear any of the sounds!
 It drove me crazy for 2 hours.

 **So, what did we learn?**
 Always pay attention to what you’re deleting/duplicating.
-And be careful with how you name anything, to not end up deleting anything by accident :) Lesson learned.
+And be careful with how you name things, to not end up deleting anything by accident :) Lesson learned.

 ## Next up:
 It seems like we got overwhelmed with the amount of work in our other classes, which made us rethink what we had to deliver for next week.

-Our deliverable was: having a solid hiding mechanism with sound, and 3 playable mini games
+Our deliverable was: having a solid hiding mechanism with sound, and 3 playable mini games.

 It seems like our goal is going to present 2 mini games for playtesting, and if we have the time, adding the third one for the following week.